Bookings are now open for the Lucy Cavendish College Online Creative Writing Course, on 25 and 26 September

 About Lucy Cavendish

 The College was founded as a women's college for students aged twenty-one and over.
-From 2021 Lucy Cavendish College will embrace the University Widening Participation Campaign and become mixed, accepting applications from men and women aged 18/19 years old and over from September 2020.
+Lucy Cavendish College has embraced the University Widening Participation Campaign and will become mixed, accepting applications from men and women aged 18/19 years old and over from September 2020 for the Octiber 2021 cohort.
 Our undergraduate and postgraduate students come from over sixty countries, and a wide variety of educational and professional backgrounds.
 Many have changed careers or overcome significant challenges in order to reach University.
 The College is particularly strong in Medicine, Law, Engineering, Veterinary Medicine, Psychology, the Social Sciences and English.